Sorry, you need to enable JavaScript to visit this website.

 Neuschwanstein Castle

-Originally built for the reclusive King Ludwig II, it was opened up to the public shortly after his death.
-You can set foot inside this magical castle by booking a guided tour, but note that photography is restricted so you’ll want to be sure to really take in the experience and lock it in your memory.
+Originally built for the reclusive King Ludwig II, Neuschwanstein Castle opened to the public shortly after his death in 1886.
+Today, visitors can explore its stunning interiors by booking a guided tour.
+Remember, photography inside the castle is restricted, so take the time to soak in the experience.

 Alcázar of Segovia, Spain